JackDougherty/jack-site/_pages/dataviz/index.md

   - Rebecca Lurye, “Hartford Prepares for Start of Rental Licensing Program Aimed at Uncovering Negligent Landlords, Hires New Blight Director,” Hartford Courant, April 7, 2021, <https://www.courant.com/community/hartford/hc-news-hartford-blight-housing-changes-20210407-cnhdbpon4jfqxgri3jn53rroz4-story.html>.
   - "Greater Hartford Interfaith Action Alliance" (web page and short video), Center for Leadership and Justice, <https://cljct.org>.
   - "Hartford Area Habitat for Humanity" (see Jan 2021 newsletter, especially "Tolland County Expansion" section), <https://hartfordhabitat.org>.
-- Zoom meeting in class with Hartford community partners on data stories we will build this semester.
-Be prepared to ask questions to clarify their ideas and take collaborative notes.
+- Zoom meeting in class with Hartford community partners on data stories we will build this semester, which will be video-recorded.
+Be prepared to ask questions to clarify their ideas and write up [Collaborative Notes in this Google Doc](https://docs.google.com/document/d/1DGj8WfprW6BqMege4gQeEoiBtZ6eh6Xnr2VkWbNwE_Y/edit).
 - 3-3:20pm with Center for Leadership and Justice on their ideas:
   - 1) Greater Hartford Interfaith Action Alliance (GHIAA) members map
   - 2) Housing Code Accountability: Location and Ownership of 40+ Apartment Units Required to Apply for Hartford Rental License